nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-3/index.md

 There have to be a couple of other keys on the right as well, for grabbing and carrying things. probably `L` and `P`.

+# Demonstration

+The main thing I actually achieved in this cycle was to work out how to embed the game into a web page so you, dear reader, can play with it.
+That's going to make it a lot easier to discuss and demonstrate ideas in the future.

 <iframe src="apple2js-mini.html#goose1" width="612px" height="460px" frameborder="0" onmouseover="this.focus()" onmouseout="this.blur()"></iframe>